csaltikov/kegger/README.md

 # kegger
 Light weight python tool for interacting with KEGG API.

-Retrieve genes and KEGG pathway for you favorite organisms in the KEGG database
+Retrieve genes and KEGG pathway for your favorite organisms in the KEGG database

 ```
 org = "eco"